 This man was on my mind all night.
 Before everyone left, I asked one of my father’s work associates if they knew who he was.
 I thought I had seen him talking briefly with some of the people from my Dad’s office.
 It turns out he did work in my Dad’s office – in the mailroom.
 He delivered the mail to my Dad’s floor of his Park Avenue office building, and my Dad had asked him what his name was, befriended him, developed a relationship with him.
 He asked him about his family.
 He found out he had two young kids in catholic school.
 He’d buy them Christmas gifts so they had toys under the tree.
 At different times when things were a struggle, my Dad had helped out paying his kids tuition so they could stay in the Catholic grammar school in their neighborhood.

 When I learned about this, I couldn’t hold back the tears.
 This man had gotten on the 6 train in Midtown Manhattan and taken a one hour subway ride to Castle Hill, then walked the six blocks to pay his respects, to say “I’m sorry for your loss” to two sons he had never met.
-I have thought about him for ten years now, every day.
+I have thought about him every day since my father passed.
 I can still see him putting his hat back on and slowly walking up Castle Hill Avenue to the Subway station.
 I didn’t even know who he was, nor did my brother.
 We would have had no idea if he didn’t show up.
 But he made the trip anyway.

 I am very lucky to have had the relationship I did with my father, to spend the time with him that I did.
 I’m also very proud of the way my Dad lived his life.
 He made a lot of money and travelled in circles of very successful people.
 But he was always the same person, the kid who had worked his way out of the Bronx.
 He had no sense of entitlement about him.
 I learned so much from him, simply from the way he lived his life and how he treated people.
 He treated everyone with dignity and respect and went out of his way to help people in need.